-The annoying, ear-piercing sound of a weed whacker nearby.
+The annoying, ear-piercing sound of a weed whacker.

-I look towards at the van, and from around the back comes a man who has to be the groundskeeper.
+I look towards at the van, and from around the back comes a man who must be the groundskeeper.

 Dust, dead grass, and small gravel bits fly around his feet as he weed whacks the dried brown turf next to the cemetery driveway.
 The lady must have gotten his attention, said something, because he suddenly glances up at me, smiles sheepishly in apology, and switches off the weed whacker.